DataDog/chaos-controller/docs/disk_failure.md

 The disruption has the following additional field:
 * **Paths**: Prefix used to filter `openat` system calls by path.
 Does not support wildcard and cannot exceed `62` characters due to eBPF kernel limitation.
 A validation is in place to avoid the usage of a path greater than this limit.
 It is possible to define multiple paths.
 * **Probability**: Define a percentage of failures.
+Default value: **100%**.
 It should be a percentage within the range of 1% to 100%.
 For example, a Probability field set to 80% will disturb 80% of syscalls by paths.

 Support two kind of levels:
 * **Node**: Intercept all `openat` system calls of nodes matching the selector.